lingduoduo/CheatSheet/DE Golden Path/DE Golden Path - Part 2.md

 In this test, we use a couple of open-source tools we created to generate random data and assert the correct behaviour of our newly created pipeline:

-[Ratatool](https://ghe.spotify.net/scala/ratatool-internal) A library that provides [ScalaCheck](http://scalacheck.org/) data generators for Spotify data types.
-If ratatool doesn’t have a generator for the record you’re using, you can write your own generator ([examples](https://github.com/spotify/ratatool/blob/master/ratatool-examples/src/main/scala/com/spotify/ratatool/examples/scalacheck/GenExample.scala)) or construct the record manually.
+[Ratatool] A library that provides [ScalaCheck] data generators for Spotify data types.
+If ratatool doesn’t have a generator for the record you’re using, you can write your own generator ([examples] or construct the record manually.
 In this example, manual record construction would look like: `EndContentFactXT.newBuilder().setMsPlayed(...).setUserId(...)...build()`

-[Data Generators](https://github.com/spotify/ratatool/wiki/Generators) Data Generators create data of a user-specified type, with optional additional user-specified constraints.
+[Data Generators] Data Generators create data of a user-specified type, with optional additional user-specified constraints.
 This data is then often used for testing.

-See [SCollectionMatchers.scala](https://github.com/spotify/scio/blob/master/scio-test/src/main/scala/com/spotify/scio/testing/SCollectionMatchers.scala) for more matchers to use in your test and [scio-examples](https://github.com/spotify/scio/tree/master/scio-examples/src/test) for some more examples of pipeline tests.
+See [SCollectionMatchers.scala] for more matchers to use in your test and [scio-examples]for some more examples of pipeline tests.

 **Checking the content of an Avro file**

 Once you’ve completed those exercises, you may want to check the content of the generated avro files.
-You can easily do it using **gsutil** and [avro-tools](https://github.com/spotify/gcs-tools) (which is available from the public Spotify Homebrew tap).
+You can easily do it using **gsutil** and [avro-tools] which is available from the public Spotify Homebrew tap.

 Start by using gsutil to inspect your output directory, which will list specific file names: